 It is a very universal fabrication method with great accuracy and tolerances.
 Milling is suitable for a variety of materials and is also very quick.
 The ability to manufacture a wide range of complex parts is a great advantage.

-Turning, or lathing is pretty much the opposite of milling.
+While the two are often called just CNC machining, turning and milling have distinct differences.
+Turning is pretty much the opposite of milling.
 This means that instead of the cutting tool, the workpiece is rotating.

 Turning is usable on the outside of a cylinder or on the inside.
 The latter operation is called boring.

 CNC grinding machines use a rotating grinding wheel to remove material.
-The objective is to give a high precision finish to a metal part.
+The objective is to give a high-precision finish to a metal part.

 The achievable surface quality is very high.
 Therefore, it is used as a finishing operation rather than creating the final piece from raw materials.